Zaijian Jaranilla: 2008–present: ABS-CBN as primary media company allegiance

-In September 2023, Jaranilla reunited with Andrea Brillantes and Manabat to star in ABS-CBN's mystery thriller series, Senior High.
-He portrayed Tim Castro in the series, an initial boyfriend to Manabat's character, Roxy.
+From August 28, 2023, to August 30, 2024, Jaranilla reunited with Andrea Brillantes and Manabat to star in ABS-CBN's mystery thriller and youth drama duology, Senior High and High Street.
+He portrayed Tim Castro in the series, an initial boyfriend to Manabat's character, Roxy, and student, and later became a police officer.
 Jaranilla received critical and public praise for his performance.